awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

 1. Choose **Create segment**\.

-## Available Attributes<a name="segments-importing-available-attributes"></a>
+## Supported Attributes<a name="segments-importing-available-attributes"></a>

-The table in this section provides the attributes that you can specify in the endpoint definitions that you import into Amazon Pinpoint\.
-If you import segments by using CSV files, the headers in the file should match the names shown in the **Attributes** column\.
+The table in this section lists and describes the attributes that you can specify in endpoint definitions that you import into Amazon Pinpoint\.
+If you import segments by using CSV files, the headers in the file should match the names shown in the **Attribute** column\.

-For JSON files, a period in the attribute name indicates that the name following the period is an object that's nested in a parent object with a name equal to the value preceding the period\.
+For JSON files, a period in the attribute name indicates that the name following the period is an object that's nested in a parent object with a name that's equal to the value preceding the period\.
 For example, a JSON file that contains the `Demographic.Make` and `Demographic.Model` attributes has the following structure:

 ```
 {